Physics4Kids.comMotion Basics

 Velocity, Speed, and Motion...
 Oh My!

-Velocity equals distance divided by time.
-Velocity and speed are very similar ideas.
 Velocity is the rate of motion in a specific direction.
 I'm going that-a-way at 30 kilometers per hour.
-My velocity is 30 kilometers per hour.
-It's also described as a measure of distance divided by time.
+My velocity is 30 kilometers per hour that-a-way.
+Average speed is described as a measure of distance divided by time.
 Velocity can be constant, or it can change (acceleration).
 Speed with a direction is velocity.

 Remember vectors?
-You will use a lot of vectors when you work with velocity and distance.
+You will use a lot of vectors when you work with velocity.
 Our real world example of navigation on the ocean used velocity for every vector.
 Velocity is a vector measurement because it has an amount and a direction.
 Speed is only an amount (a scalar).
 Speed doesn't tell the whole story to a physicist.
+Think of it another way.
+If I tell you I'm driving north and ask you how long until we get to the city.
+You can't know the answer since you don't know my speed.
+You need both values.

 One Moment in Time